Chronicle Release

 The changes introduced in the Chronicle release are detailed in the sections below, outlining the removal of specific restrictions and requirements within the Bitcoin protocol to allow for greater flexibility and configurability for node operators.

-1. Restriction Removal
+1. Removal of Restrictions

 SIGHASH_FORKID